 Equipment and Supplies Purchases under $4,000

-Orders for items with a total cost equal to or less than $4,000 shall be obtained using sound business practices in the best interest of the University and in conformity with all other policies, rules, laws, and regulations.
+Orders for items with a total cost equal to or less than $4,000 must be obtained using sound business practices in the best interest of the University and in conformity with all other policies, rules, laws, and regulations.
 The following methods may be used for the acquisition of these items: direct pay invoice, procurement card payment, purchase requisition/purchase order, or employee reimbursement.
 If the purchase requisition/purchase order method is used, one (1) written quote must be obtained from the vendor and attached to the purchase requisition unless the item(s) are purchased from an existing contract.

-Equipment and Supplies Purchases between $4,000 and $25,000
+Equipment and Supplies Purchases between $4,000 and $50,000